 The culmination of the company’s 50th anniversary celebration on Saturday night came when the CEO called me to the stage and told each of the 1,000 people they’d be receiving the hardcover book, and that I would be available to sign them.
 Then, without warning, the CEO turned to me and said, “Would you like to say a few words?”
 I was under the glare of the bright lights, with no “Oscar acceptance speech” notes, and 1,000 people quietly waiting for me to say something witty and insightful.
 And this was a rare opportunity: A 20-city book tour with 50 people every night would net me the same audience of 1,000 people.

-• Lesson #2: When you go out to promote your book, be prepared for the unexpected.
+• When you go out to promote your book, be prepared for the unexpected.

-For me, public speaking used to invoke severe nervousness to the point that my voice would shake.
+For me, public speaking used to invoke severe nervousness and butterflies.
 In terms of both lessons, over the years I started giving writing workshops.
 At some point in there, the nerves disappeared: I was prepared for any audience, any time.
 I stepped to the lectern, grabbed the book I wrote that was perched there and pretended that I was reading the opening.
 I said, “It was a dark and stormy night.”

 After my successful impromptu speech, I was whisked through a mob of people to my signing table where I put my name to hundreds of books.
 All the lessons were in play as I interacted with the multitudes and answered questions about my other books.
 Overall, Lesson #5 is the most important: Have fun with it all.